MicrosoftDocs/azure-devops-docs/docs/artifacts/feeds/views.md

 ---
-title: Use the prerelease and release views to publish a specific package version
+title: Use the prerelease and release views to publish quality packages
 description: Use the prerelease and release views to publish a quality package to your consumers in Azure DevOps Services or Team Foundation Server ms.assetid: EB40D23E-1053-4EBF-9D1D-19CF1BBAF1C6 ms.technology: devops-artifacts